 The textbook homework assignments listed at the end of this syllabus represent the minimum number of problems you should do in each section.
 Some homework problems suggest the use of a graphing calculator; they are designed to help you visualize important concepts and to reinforce the mathematical processes involved.
 The use of a graphing calculator when doing the homework is not required, though a scientific calculator may be required to finish working certain problems.
-The textbook homework will not be graded, but you are encouraged to ask questions about it as necessary.
-You are allowed to seek outside assistance with the textbook homework, but you need to be able to work problems on your own to succeed.
+The textbook homework will not be graded (i.e. you do not need to submit it), but you are encouraged to ask questions about it as needed.
+You are allowed to seek outside assistance with the textbook homework, but you always need to be able to work problems on your own in order to really succeed.